ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

     computation of multiple statistics at the same time.
     In these cases, they are defined by the option `statistics` (instead of `operator`), which takes a list of possible operators.
-    Moreover, keywords arguments for these `statistics` can be given by the `statistics_kwargs` option (instead of `operator_kwargs`), which takes a list of possible operator keyword arguments.
+    Each operator can be given as single string or as dictionary.
+    In the latter case, the dictionary needs the keyword `operator` (corresponding to the `operator` as above).
+    All other keywords are interpreted as `operator_kwargs` for the given operator.

 Some operators support weights for some preprocessors (see following table), which are used by default.